How to help your children feel they belong after separation.

 Belonging in a Separated Family: Helping Children Feel “This Is My Place” in Two Homes

 It’s reassuring to remember that children don’t need us to be perfect and that everything doesn’t need to be the same in both homes.
-It’s wonderful and helpful if you and your co-parent can work together so your homes reflect your co-parenting values.
-It's important to remember that consistency, predictability and reliability are most important to our children, even if that consistency takes place in one home.
+It’s helpful if you and your co-parent can work together so that your homes reflect your shared co-parenting values.
+But if that's not possible, it's consistency, predictability and reliability that are most important to our children, even if that consistency takes place in one home.

-Children of divorce can thrive when we do our best to understand their needs and help them feel safe, seen, and understood while embracing all their emotions.
-Belonging is about feeling valued, included and respected, and it’s our responsibility to do what we can to keep things as calm and cooperative as possible in our relationship with our co-parent – not perfect, but good enough and always child-focused.
+When we do our best to understand our children's needs and help them feel safe, seen, and understood, children of divorce can thrive.
+Belonging is about feeling valued, included and respected.
+Hard as it may feel, it’s our responsibility to do what we can to keep things as calm and cooperative as possible in our relationship with our co-parent – not perfect, but good enough and always child-focused.

 When belonging feels wobbly after separation